LiulietLee/LLVector/README.md

 # LLVector
 > Page-aligned array for MetalKit

-It’s a very uncomfortable thing to manipulate pointers directly in Swift, so I wrote this class.
-You can use it like a normal Swift array and create MTLBuffer by `makeBuffer(bytesNoCopy: _, ...)` with it.
+It’s a very inconvenient thing to manipulate pointers directly in Swift, so I wrote this class.
+You can use it as a normal Swift array and create MTLBuffer by `makeBuffer(bytesNoCopy: _, ...)` with it.

 ## Installation
 Move [src\LLVector.swift](https://github.com/LiulietLee/LLVector/blob/master/src/LLVector.swift) to your project.